GB Start Programme

 New recruits to the programme will be placed into Isle of Ely Rowing Club, where they will be coached and developed by Peter Lee who is a full-time coach employed by the GB Rowing Team.
 As part of the training programme, rowers are required to attend the Start Testing Camps, which take place throughout the year, bringing together coaches and rowers from all start programmes.
 Most of these camps are held at the National Water Sports Centre at Holme Pierrepont, Nottingham.

-In 2015, Start athlete Holly Hill represented Cambridge University in the first-ever Women’s Boat Race staged on the same day as the men’s event.
+In 2015, Former start athlete Holly Hill represented Cambridge University in the first-ever Women’s Boat Race staged on the same day as the men’s event.
 She also won a bronze medal in the women’s four at the World U23 Championships in Plovdiv, Bulgaria.
-Holly has also been selected for the women’s 8 in the 2016 World U23 Championships.
+Holly was also selected for the women’s 8 in the 2016 World U23 Championships.
+Holly is now a member of the GB Womens Squad.

 If you think you have the talent to be a top rower you can find out more about the Start programme on the British Rowing website